 During the COVID-19 public health emergency, a senior on Medicare can get up to 90 days of a prescription if that is what their doctor prescribed.
 Medicare drug plans will also allow beneficiaries to fill prescription early for refills up to 90 days, depending on the prescription.
 In the past, Medicare drug plans only let beneficiaries receive a 30-day supply of their prescription.

-The Coronavirus Preparedness and Response Supplemental Appropriations Act and the Coronavirus Aid, Relief, and Economic Security (CARES) Act provide new flexibilities to increase access to telehealth in Medicare during the coronavirus public health emergency.
+The Coronavirus Preparedness and Response Supplemental Appropriations Act and the CARES Act provide new flexibilities to increase access to telehealth in Medicare during the coronavirus public health emergency.
 The Department of Health and Human Services also is using their authority to increase access to telehealth.

 - Medicare now pays for office, hospital, and other visits provided via telehealth in all areas of the country and in patients’ homes.